 Behavioral Health Integration and Guidance (BHIG) Initiative

 The BHIG Initiative empowers your practice to support youth with low- to moderate-acuity mental and behavioral health needs.
-This is a no-cost program that is designed to help care providers make life better for many children in Texas.
+This is a no-cost program that is designed to help primary care providers make life better for many children in Texas.

 Around 600,000 children in Texas have mental health care needs.
-Primary care providers generally refer all patients to psychiatrists and other specialists for treatment.
+Primary care providers generally refer patients to psychiatrists and other specialists for treatment.
 But it can take months to get an appointment, prolonging a child’s suffering and potentially making their symptoms worse.

 The Behavioral Health Integration and Guidance (BHIG) Initiative at Children’s Health℠ is working to close this gap in care by empowering primary care providers to support youth who have low- to moderate-acuity mental health needs.